Fears over containing novel coronavirus grow as cases outside China spike - Local News 8

 Outside China, the largest coronavirus outbreaks have been in South Korea and Japan, where hundreds of people were infected on the Diamond Princess cruise ship, which began disembarking passengers this week from Yokohama Bay.

-On Saturday, South Korea reported a jump of more than 140 additional cases, bringing the country’s total to over 340, according to the South Korean Centers for Disease Control and Prevention (KCDC).
+On Saturday, South Korea reported a spike of more than 229 additional cases in 24 hours, bringing the country’s total to over 433, according to the South Korean Centers for Disease Control and Prevention (KCDC).

 The number of cases in South Korea has soared from 28 a week ago.
 Two patients who have been diagnosed with coronavirus have died in the country, where the outbreak is centered around the southern city of Daegu.